About Qugato

 - Local initiatives and community spirit.

-City Detective is one of these concepts: a city game where solving a fictional crime goes hand in hand with exploring the city.
+City Detective is one of these concepts: a city game where solving a fictional crime goes hand in hand with exploring the history and heritage of a city.
 Other game formats and contexts are gradually being added.

 City Detective: the city as your playground